For UK edition, see The Family Inheritance

 Is an inheritance a privilege or a right?

 Does it show love?
-The Jamiesons are a wealthy family in the heart of Victoria’s high country.
-But Margaret, the matriarch, has always been as tight-fisted with the family money as she is with her affection.
+Margaret, the matriarch of the wealthy Jamieson family, has always been as tight-fisted with the family money as she is with her affection.
 Her eldest daughter, Sarah, is successful in her own right as a wife, mother and part owner of a gourmet food empire.
 But it’s not enough to impress her mother.
 Always in the shadow cast by the golden glow of her younger brother, Sarah feels compelled to meet Margaret’s every demand to earn her love.

-Is it security?
+Does it give security?
 After a poverty-stricken childhood, Anita has claimed the social status she’s worked so hard to achieve by marrying Cameron Jamieson.
 Although they have a comfortable life, she’s never able to fully relax, fearing everything can change in a heartbeat.